kevnbot/hello-world/readme.txt

 This is my hello world folder
 I am learning to use the terminal and save a file
-I think Im starting to get the hang of this more
+I think Im starting to get the hang of this